tazze87/tazze87.github.io/_pages/about.md

 ---

 ## Publications
----
-Welfare and Competition in Expert Advice Markets
+Welfare and Competition in Expert Advice Markets, **Journal of Economic Behavior and Organization**, 2024.
-*2024
-*Journal of Economic Behavior and Organization

 ## Work in Progress
 First